15jennlee15/c2-communicate_transform_data/README.md

 * Understand and fluently apply different types of data joins
 * Customize ggplot2 graphics by reordering factors, creating themes, and applying ggthemes
 * Create reproducible slides using ioslides/xaringan
-* Create a blog using blogdown to summarize key learnings throughout the first two courses
+* Create an online data visualization portfolio using radix and/or flexdashboards to demonstrate key learning

 # Course Reading List And Other Resources
 All course readings are freely available online or will be provided by the instructor.

 ## Books (required)

 * Kieran Healy, [Data Visualization: A Practical Introduction.](http://socviz.co/) Forthcoming.
 Princeton University Press.
 * Claus Wilke, [Fundamentals of Data Visualization.](https://serialmentor.com/dataviz/) Forthcoming.
 O'Reilly.

 We will also have select readings from the following books, both of which are highly recommended

 * Jenny Bryan, [Happy git with R](http://happygitwithr.com).
 * Hadley Wickham & Garrett Grolemund, [R for Data Science: Import, Tidy, Transform, Visualize, and Model Data](https://r4ds.had.co.nz)